marcelorcorrea/falae/README.md

 rails server
 ```

-There is a rails task to populate the database with some pictogram samples for development purposes.
+For development purposes, there is a useful rails task to populate the database with some pictogram samples.

 ```
 rails pictograms:download_samples